puluosite/techblog/c++memory_bugs.md

 ```
 `g()` is actually triggered, because the ebp+4 is the function return pointer.
 If stack is overflowed and change that address, program will no longer return to the previous call point.
 Check this: https://www.tenouk.com/Bufferoverflowc/Bufferoverflow4.html which explains very well.

-In the gdb, we can do: disass func_name to print the assemble code of the function
+In the gdb, we can do: disass func_name to print the assemble code of the function.

+So in compiler, always add: **-fstack-protector -fstack-protector-all**

 ## Check Any Compilation Warnings